Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Introduction

-Motivated by this, we propose a novel GSC framework for robot arm reconstruction in DT.
+Motivated by this, we propose a novel GSC framework with new effectiveness-level and semantic-level designs for robot arm reconstruction in DT.
 Compared with the existing frameworks \cite{9530501,9953092,10370739, 9380190}, we not only analyse the specific contents of reconstruction messages to identify the most critical GSC information for transmission, but also perform temporal selection to transmit only the most important messages at critical moments without degrading the reconstruction quality.
 Additionally, we incorporate the velocity difference between the physical and digital robots into the effectiveness-level metrics, to ensure the DT and the physical world share the same dynamics during the reconstruction process.
 Our main contributions are summarised as follows: \begin{itemize} \item We consider a real-time DT reconstruction task for a physical robot arm that performs three different tasks, including pick-and-place, pick-and-toss and push-and-pull tasks.
-The physical robot arm transmits reconstruction messages to the DT, with the goal to accurately replicate its dynamics, states, and real-time motions with reduced communication cost. \item At the effectiveness-level, we jointly consider the impact of robot dynamics and kinematics, and define the goal-oriented performance metrics as the reconstruction error, which includes the joint angle error and joint velocity error of the robot arm.
-At the semantic-level, we reveal that the significance of different message contents (i.e., different features\footnote{We refer to features as different components of the reconstruction message in this work, not the general concept of features in machine learning.}) changes based on robot's current movement, with certain contents lacking semantic information at specific times as they do not affect the reconstruction accuracy.
-Meanwhile, we capture the temporal features of the reconstruction messages and show that dropping redundant or less useful messages barely affect real-time DT reconstruction. \item We formulate the GSC goal as minimising the communication load under the DT reconstruction error constraints.
-To achieve this, we propose a GSC reconstruction framework that incorporates the effectiveness-level and semantic-level designs.
-Specifically, we develop a Feature Selection (FS) algorithm that can divide the robotic task into several phases (e.g., \textit{grasp} and \textit{release}), and only transmit message contents that contain GSC information for the current phase.
-Building upon this, a Proportional-Integral-Derivative-based Primal-dual Deep Q-Network (PPDQN) algorithm is designed to evaluate the importance of the reconstruction message at current time slot, and discard the redundant or less useful ones.
+The goal is to minimise the communication load under the DT reconstruction error constraints. \item We jointly consider the impact of robot dynamics and kinematics, and define the effectiveness-level performance metrics as the reconstruction error, which includes the joint angle error and joint velocity error of the robot arm.
+At the semantic-level, we reveal that the significance of different message contents (i.e., different features\footnote{We refer to features as different components of the reconstruction message in this work, not the general concept of features in machine learning.}) changes based on robot's current movement.
+We also capture the temporal features of the reconstruction messages and show that dropping less useful messages barely affect real-time DT reconstruction. \item We propose a GSC reconstruction framework that incorporates the effectiveness-level and semantic-level designs to solve the reconstruction problem.
+Specifically, we develop a Feature Selection (FS) algorithm that can divide the robotic task into several phases (e.g., \textit{grasp} and \textit{release}), and only transmit features that contain GSC information for the current phase.
+Building upon this, a Proportional-Integral-Derivative-based Primal-dual Deep Q-Network (PPDQN) algorithm is designed to discard the redundant or less useful messages in certain time slots. \item Our proposed framework is validated via both Pybullet simulations and experiments using the Franka Research 3 robot arm.
+The results show that our framework can effectively reduce the communication load while achieving comparable reconstruction accuracy compared to the baseline framework. \end{itemize}